- / Blog

-Insurance Brokers have a role to play in helping to ensure their clients are as prepared as they can be against loss or damage from bushfires.
+Insurance Risk Advisers have a role to play in helping to ensure their clients are as prepared as they can be against loss or damage from bushfires.
 From customer service and relationship management perspectives, as well as leveraging your specialist product knowledge, the coming months are your opportunity to provide your clients with some vital peace of mind.

 Unfortunately, we see too many examples of people operating under the assumption that insurance policies are much the same, but it’s definitely not the case – especially so when it comes to claiming for loss or damage caused by bushfires.